Vegas predicts Ducks will have most points

 The Anaheim Ducks, not the two-time defending Stanley Cup champion Pittsburgh Penguins, top the projected point totals posted Tuesday by the Westgate SuperBook in Las Vegas.

 The Ducks opened at 106.5, followed by the Penguins at 104.5.
 The Edmonton Oilers and Washington Capitals each opened at 103.5.
-The Montreal Canadiens, at 100.5, round out the teams with 100-plus points.
+The Tampa Bay Lightning at 102.5 and Montreal Canadiens, at 100.5 round out the teams with 100-plus points.

 The Ducks won the Pacific Division last season with 105 points and return the bulk of a talented, but aging roster.